Info

 Christine Andell

-Understanding how language learning occurs, and how educators and carers can support young children in this learning is integral to the role of Early Childhood Education and Care (ECEC) professionals.
-This module will explore current theories of language learning and provide practical examples of ways to facilitate language development in the early years.
+Understanding how language learning occurs and how educators and carers can support young children in this learning is integral to the role of Early Childhood Education and Care (ECEC) professionals.
+This course will explore current theories of language learning and provide practical examples of ways to facilitate language development in the early years.

-After completing this module, you will have an understanding of
+After completing this course, you will have an understanding of:

 - the development of the brain between birth and six years